abukhmirov/abukhmirov/README.md

-Hi, i'm **Alex Bukhmirov**, a passionate <a href="https://turing.edu/" target="_blank">Turing</a> taught developer with a passion for clean code and learning new development techniques!
+Hi, I'm **Alex Bukhmirov**, a passionate <a href="https://turing.edu/" target="_blank">Turing</a> taught developer with a passion for clean code and learning new development techniques!

  - I love gaming and I'm trying to learn game development with Unity and Unreal Engine as a hobby!
 Any tips are welcome!
  - Currently I'm expanding my skills with [![My Skills](https://skillicons.dev/icons?i=cpp)](https://skillicons.dev)